 - Let the cookies rest on the baking sheet for 2 minutes after they come out of the oven.
 If you move them too early, they will crumble.
 Let the cookies set up for a full 2 minutes before transferring them to wire racks to cool completely.

-If you love this sugar cookie recipe, try one of these easy recipes next:
+If you love this sugar cookie recipe, try making these Christmas cookies next:

 - Perfect Oatmeal Cookies

 - Shortbread Cookies

 Sugar Cookies Recipe

 - In a medium bowl, combine the flour, baking soda, cream of tartar, and salt.

 - Cream the butter in the bowl of a stand mixer fitted with the paddle attachment.
 Add the sugar and beat until fluffy, scraping down the sides of the bowl as needed.
 Add the egg and beat well, then add the vanilla extract, almond extract, and lemon zest and mix again.
 Add the dry ingredients, one-third at a time, mixing until well combined.
 Divide the dough into two balls and flatten into disks.
 Wrap in plastic wrap and transfer to the fridge to chill for 2 hours.